seanjin97/geekout-2024/docs/docs/index.md

 ---

 # Introduction
-hello welcome to Geekout 2024 backend workshop!! hope u enjoy.
+hello welcome to Geekout 2024 web app dev workshop!! hope u enjoy.

 ## Pre-workshop setup
 1. Please please setup the tools required for this workshop in the [Setup](./setup/index.md) section before the workshop.